Lee Hedges: Legacy

 You always knew his teams would do things the right way because that's what he expected of them, and everyone around him wanted to please him so much.
 People wanted Lee to coach their kids because they respected him so much.

-He didn't want any of the accolades or credit.
+Hedges didn't want any of the accolades or credit.
 He always gave that to someone else.
 He was 100 percent sincere in that.
 He appreciated the people and the students and he was the one who should have a stadium named after him.
 The athlete always came first ...
 When we'd go to the high school athletic association [meetings], he would always vote for what was best for the student and what was best for the game.
 There were a lot of people who would vote for what would help them.
 He was the type of guy you want to work with and you want to be leading.
 He was a natural leader.
 He just didn't have an ego.
-It wasn't about what he could get."
+It wasn't about what he could get.